 \begin{corollary} Suppose $M_0$ is a closed embedded rescaled mean convex/rescaled mean concave hypersurface in $\R^{n+1}$, which is rescaled-$|\delta|$-non-collapsed from both inside and outside.
 Then we have the following curvature pinching estimate

 where $A$ is the second fundamental form and $g$ is the metric tensor. \end{corollary}

 With non-collapsing of RMCF and its parabolic dilation sequence (see Remark \ref{R:RMCF blow up} and Remark \ref{R: Rescaling non collapsed}), we could follow Haslhofer-Kleiner's arguments in \cite{HK17} to study Theorem \ref{T:Smooth convergence}.
 The idea is very similar to the idea in Haslhofer-Kleiner's \cite{HK17}.
-Though the proof in \cite{HK17} are quite elegant and short, it is still too long to fit here.
+Though the proof in \cite{HK17} is quite elegant and short, it is still too long to fit here.
 Instead, we will sketch the basic ideas here and refer the readers to \cite{HK17} for detailed proofs.

 The key is a half-space convergence theorem (Theorem 2.1 in \cite{HK17}).
-A necessary modification is to set a sequence of parabolic rescalings of RMCF, which are rescaled-$|\delta|$-non-collapsed flow, with their $\sigma$ in (\ref{E:Evolution of RMCF after rescaling}) tends to $\infty$, and $y$ in (\ref{E:Evolution of RMCF after rescaling}) uniformly bounded.
+A necessary modification is to set a sequence of parabolic rescalings of RMCF, which are rescaled-$|\delta|$-non-collapsed flow, with their $\sigma$ in (\ref{E:Evolution of RMCF after rescaling}) tending to $\infty$, and $y$ in (\ref{E:Evolution of RMCF after rescaling}) uniformly bounded.
 Hence, the evolution equation (\ref{E:Evolution of RMCF after rescaling}) is like the one of MCF as $\sigma\to\infty$ and $y$ uniformly bounded.
-One also need to get the evolution of spheres under RMCF, which could be derived from the evolution of spheres under MCF and the $1-1$ correspondence between RMCF and MCF.
-In order to show further that this convergence is smooth, one also have to establish the local density estimates with gaussian area by one-sided minimization property with gaussian area.
+One also needs to get the evolution of spheres under RMCF, which could be derived from the evolution of spheres under MCF and the $1-1$ correspondence between RMCF and MCF.
+In order to show further that this convergence is smooth, one also has to establish the local density estimates by one-sided minimization property with the gaussian area.

 By this half-space convergence of RMCF type, we can argue as in \cite{HK17} that one could also get the corresponding curvature estimate.
 After which the arguments are the same as in Haslhofer-Kleiner's \cite{HK17}.